 Chief Radus emphasized the importance of clear communication with the community.
 “I have been informed that residents believe the Fullerton Police Department opened gates for ICE agents.
 This is not accurate; the ICE agents cut locks to gain access to the area,” he clarified.
 Security concerns spread to local schools, leading the Community Services Supervisor, who oversees school resource officers, to speak with district officials.

 Fullerton School District Deputy Superintendent Chad Hammitt said he was called by Fullerton Police at 7:45am and told that there was “a suspect being pursued by ICE and that FPD was holding a perimeter of the area.
-At no time were we told that there was an armed suspect,” said Supt Hammitt who also noted that the usual police practices in event of an armed gunman were not followed.
-Hammitt informed Woodcrest School at 7:55am, protocals were put in place, and at 8:37 parents were informed that ICE was in the neighborhood.
-Superintendent Hammitt also noted that the correct protocals were being used by police on Friday Jan 23 when Golden Hill was put on lockdown and Maple School was told to shelter in place after the district was informed that armed robbery suspects were on the loose around the Lemon & Orangethorpe to Malvern & Euclid areas.
+At no time were we told that there was an armed suspect,” said Hammitt – who also noted that the usual police protocols in event of an armed gunman were not followed by police.
+At 7:55am Hammitt informed Woodcrest School and teachers were alerted, and at 8:37 parents were informed that ICE was in the neighborhood.

 Addressing community fears regarding ICE’s presence, Chief Radus stated, “I recognize the concerns and anxieties ICE brings to our neighborhoods.
 The Fullerton Police Department has worked diligently to build trust within our immigrant community.
 It is our hope that this investment assures residents that we are a resource they can depend on for safety, as we are not involved in immigration enforcement.”